Changes to ANZ rates, fees and agreements

 • Card not present credit and debit transactions (including Visa, Mastercard).

-The changes apply to domestic cards only from 1 December 2025.
+The changes apply to international cards only from 1 May 2026.

 All other fees in the Merchant Agreement remain unchanged unless separately notified.